-A new series of ITU standards, G.998.1 and G.998.2, were approved in January 2005.
+ITU standards for bonded ADSL, G.998.1 and G.998.2, were approved in January 2005.
 These standards specify multi-pair ADSL bonding technology for residential and business services.
 Data rates are increased by a factor equal to the number of lines that are bonded.
 If two pairs are bonded, upstream and downstream data rates are doubled.